Top

 If you wind up facing a trespassing charge you might think it’s not anything to be concerned about.
 In most cases, trespassing is a minor offense, but it still goes on your criminal record.
 Depending on the circumstances though, such as where you trespass, it can be much more serious and can lead to jail time and fines.
 It’s a good idea to consider the importance of a good legal defense any time you are facing charges no matter how minor or severe the charges may be.

-When you contact us at 317-279-4894, you can get a free consultation where we will discuss your unique case and the ways that we can help defend you.
+When you call us at (317) 936-3404, you can get a free consultation where we will discuss your unique case and the ways that we can help defend you.

 What Is Trespassing?